-Drayage is the transport of cargo, freight or shipments over a very short distance during a single work shift, with the transport beginning and ending in the same urban area.
+Drayage services represent the transport of cargo, freight or shipments over a very short distance during a single work shift, with the transport beginning and ending in the same urban area.
 Wow, what a mouthful!

 The best way to describe drayage is to give some examples of when the charges occur and what you get for them: